George Chinnery

-George Chinnery (錢納利; 5 January 1774 - 30 May 1852) was an English painter who spent most of his life in Asia, especially India and southern China.
+George Chinnery (錢納利, pinyin: Qiánnàlì; 5 January 1774 - 30 May 1852) was an English painter who spent most of his life in Asia, especially India and southern China.

 Early life

 Chinnery was born in London, where he studied at the Royal Academy Schools.
 His father was an exponent of the Gurney system of shorthand; his elder brother William Chinnery owned what is now Gilwell Park in Epping Forest in Essex, before he was discovered to have committed large-scale fraud, and fled to Sweden.
 George Chinnery moved in 1796 to Ireland, where he enjoyed some success as an artist, and married Marianne (née Vigne) on 19 April 1799 in Dublin.